Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

             - other_component
           annotation: "Slightly longer text that adds more context beyond just the name."

 The contents of the `include` option refer to the component names you see in Architecture Quality.
+You can either use the exact component names, or you can use regular expressions.
+For example, using `target: backend.*` will match all components that have a name starting with "backend".
+Note you are matching the component name, not the files *within* the component.

 ## Configuring multi-repo systems